Turnip: Description

-The most common type of turnip is mostly white-skinned, apart from the upper 1 to 6 cm, which protrude above the ground and are purple or red or greenish where the sun has hit.
+The most common type of turnip is mostly white-skinned except for the upper 1 to 6 cm.
+It protrudes above the ground and is purple, red or greenish where exposed to sunlight.
 This above-ground part develops from stem tissue but is fused with the root.
 The interior flesh is entirely white.
-The root is roughly globular, from 5–20 cm in diameter, and lacks side roots.
-Underneath, the taproot (the normal root below the swollen storage root) is thin and 10 cm or more in length; it is often trimmed off before the vegetable is sold.
+The root is roughly globular, from 5 - 20 cm in diameter, and lacks side roots.
+Underneath, the taproot (the normal root below the swollen storage root) is thin and 10 cm or more in length; it is often trimmed off before selling.
 The leaves grow directly from the above-ground shoulder of the root, with little or no visible crown or neck (as found in rutabagas).